 Conceptually, business owners and executives love the idea of custom software development.
 Who wouldn’t want an online tool that helps them save time and money while automating certain repetitive and expensive tasks?

 Sometimes, though, they don’t know how to take those great ideas and put them into action.
 More specifically, even though they like the idea of custom software development, they aren’t sure how it can work for them.

 There isn’t one answer that applies to every organization or situation, of course, but today we want to give some generalized examples of custom software development in action.
 Here are seven ways you can use a team like ours to add something special to your business or online presence…

 #1 B2B Account Management

-In the world of B2B sales and customer service, it often make sense to let buyers handle details like memberships, recurring purchases, and shipping instructions on their own.
-With a custom custom software, you can let customers manage their own accounts (and save yourself time and money in the process).
+In the world of B2B sales and customer service, it often makes sense to let buyers handle details like memberships, recurring purchases, and shipping instructions on their own.
+With custom software, you can let customers manage their own accounts (and save yourself time and money in the process).